 - Adjust the thickness of the frosting: The frosting is more of a drizzle in this recipe, but you can easily adjust the thickness by adding more or less milk.
 Less milk will give you a thicker frosting (more like that of cinnamon rolls), and more milk will give you a thinner frosting (more like a glaze).

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
-I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Sourdough Discard Cinnamon Roll Focaccia
+How to Make Sourdough Discard Cinnamon Roll Focaccia

 The key to this recipe is patience with the rises, but otherwise it comes together in just a few steps!